-This Notice of Privacy Practices (referred to below as “Notice”) describes your rights with respect to the use and disclosure of your medical information, how we may use and disclose your medical information, and our obligations regarding the use and disclosure of your medical information.
+This Notice of Privacy Practices (Notice) describes your rights with respect to the use and disclosure of your medical information, how we may use and disclose your medical information, and our obligations regarding the use and disclosure of your medical information.
 This Notice is required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-Joslin Diabetes Center (referred to below as “Joslin”) may record, transmit, or maintain -- on paper, orally or electronically -- personal information about you, your medical history or treatment as part of providing you with healthcare services or in connection with your participation in a Joslin health fair or screening.
+Joslin Diabetes Center (Joslin) may record, transmit, or maintain - on paper, orally or electronically - personal information about you, your medical history or treatment as part of providing you with healthcare services or in connection with your participation in a Joslin health fair or screening.

 We are legally required to protect the privacy of information that identifies you or could be used to identify you as it relates to your past, present or future physical or mental health condition(s) or the provision of past, present, or future healthcare services (including payment for those services).
 This information is called “protected health information” or PHI for short.

 We are legally required to follow the privacy practices that are described in this Notice.
 We reserve the right to change our privacy policies and the terms of this Notice at any time.
 Before any important policy change goes into effect, we will change this Notice.

 We will post a copy of this Notice in all our registration areas for public viewing and on our website at www.joslin.org.
 You may also request a copy of this Notice at any time in the clinic registration areas or by contacting Joslin’s Compliance Office at (617) 309-1971 or compliance [at] joslin.harvard.edu.